POSIdev-community/AI.Plugin.IntelliJ/README.md

 ## Overview

 The PT Application Inspector plugin allows finding security vulnerabilities and undocumented functionality in your application code as you write it.
-(PHP, Python, C#, and VB.NET are supported.)
-With the built-in analysis modules, the plugin highlights not only source code vulnerabilities and configuration file flaws but also vulnerable third-party components and libraries used in application development.
+(PHP is supported) With the built-in analysis modules, the plugin highlights not only source code vulnerabilities and configuration file flaws but also vulnerable third-party components and libraries used in application development.

 ## How it works